symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``boolean`` | ``string`` **default**: ``null``

+.. versionadded:: 4.2
+    The ``tags`` option was introduced in Symfony 4.2.

 Whether your service should be able to handle tags or not.
 Can also be the service id of another cache pool where tags will be stored.